-CHANGE IMPACT ASSESSMENTS & ANALYSIS
+CHANGE IMPACT ANALYSIS GUIDE

 First, What is a Business Change Impact Assessment?

 A change impact assessment is the set of tasks that you perform to analyze the impacts of a business change.
-When a business transforms its processes or technology, or when it expands to new locations, produces new products or changes its culture, there are individuals and groups that are impacted by this change.
+When a business transforms its processes or technology, or when it expands to new locations, produces new products, or changes its culture, there are individuals and groups that are impacted by this change.

 Conducting a business change impact analysis allows you to identify the groups, departments, functions, teams, and job roles that will be impacted by the change.
 Conducting a change impact assessment will also allow you to identify the specific business processes and legacy technology tools that will be impacted (or replaced) by the change.